adriancooney/Image-Filters/README.md

 ###Filter.get([x, y, width, height])
 Get's an `ImageData` at specified coordinates.
 If none are given, it will return the whole which isn't advisable if you value your browser.

+###Filter.getPixe(x, y)
+Returns an rgba array of the pixel at the specified coordinates.

 ###Filter.generate([height, width] || [CanvasPixelArray])
 Create's a dummy `ImageData` for manipulation from existing data or specified height and width.